The request shall describe with reasonable particularity each item or category of items to be inspected.

 Sup.
 Ct.
 Order, 67 Wis.
 2d 585, 680 (1975); 1975 c.
 218

 ; 1993 a.
 424

 Although a personal injury claimant's counsel attended a stipulated independent medical examination without court order or the defendant's knowledge, the trial court did not abuse its discretion in refusing to limit cross-examination of the physician since the presence of counsel was not prejudicial and the court order could have been obtained under Whanger

 (1973), guidelines.
 Karl v.
 Employers Insurance of Wausau, 78 Wis.
 2d 284

 , 254 N.W.2d 255

 The trial court may order a claimant to consent to the release and inspection of health care records and reports of treatment received prior to the claimed injury if the requester shows that the records may reasonably lead to discovery of admissible evidence and the claimant has an opportunity to assert physician-patient privilege.
 Ambrose v.
-General Cas.
-Co.
-156 Wis.
+General Casualty Co. of Wisconsin, 156 Wis.
 2d 306

 , 456 N.W.2d 642

 Medical Records Discovery in Wisconsin Personal Injury Litigation.
 Pokrass.
 1974 WLR 524.